w3f/Grants-Program/applications/finddata.md

 #### FDN

-FindData Network tokenloosely represent the value of theFindDatanetwork.
+FindData Network token loosely represent the value of the FindDatanetwork.

 Any FindData economy that participates in data-related activities will receive the token.
 Contains the following economic behaviors: server contribution, proxy IP, bandwidth, collection rule algorithm, data contribution.